|Glen Lake, Michigan|

 God's presence is experiential.
-I have stacks of spiritual journals that contain my encounters with God, ranging from possible (could have been God), to probable (probably was God), to certain (beyond a reasonable doubt, that was God).
+I have stacks of spiritual journals recording my encounters with God, ranging from possible (could have been God), to probable (probably was God), to certain (beyond a reasonable doubt, that was God).

 It is possible to experience God.
 There is nothing logically impossible about experiencing God.
 "Experiencing God" is not logically incoherent, like "square circle" is.